Il Figlio dei Fiori e Baci

 Unfortunately CGI is still struggling with realistic motion.
 Inertia is all but nonexistent, which is especially noticeable in flight.
 There are in fact no flying creatures in the movie, only winged lizards that swim through the air along impossible trajectories.
 I’m not buying the argument that this is an alien world where things work differently; I can suspend my disbelief to go with the floating mountains, but a leapin’ lizard moving through air does not glide along a straight path while only occasionally flapping its way too small wings for show, and definitely does not land gracefully without flaring under an Earth-like gravity.
 Many of the flight scenes felt like they’d been slapped on just so they could be recreated in the associated video game.
 The average gamer admittedly has somewhat more modest amounts of computing power at their disposal, so maybe the flight artists didn’t go all out on purpose, who knows.

 I won’t even go into the “let’s-slap-some-Latex-on-their-foreheads” look of the alien race as popularized by Klingons on Star Trek all those years ago, except to maybe concede that the badass Marine colonel’s joke about chasing tail was actually kinda funny.
 I’ll also refrain from analyzing the flora and fauna too deeply — suffice it to say that any third-rate Advanced Dungeons & Dragons adventure pays more attention to the plausibility of those sorts of details.
-The only alien world cliché they missed was not having the planet orbit a double star.
+The only alien world cliché they missed was having the planet orbit a double star.

 Ignoring the visual candy for a moment, let’s take a look at the meat and bones of what makes a movie.
 You know, characters, story, the development thereof, acting, dialogue, that sort of stuff.
 Well, very little of any of that stuff makes a noticeable dent in the glossy armor of Avatar.
 Look, the 3-D graphics are pretty nifty, but that doesn’t excuse not including any of the above as well.
 Any decent movie made with real actors in a real environment has all that and much more, so just because a fortune was spent on renting supercomputer rendering time doesn’t mean that the other bits that maketh a movie can simply be glossed over.
 And no, “I’ll show them and get an even bigger bird!” doesn’t count as character development.